Binlogo-Archive/RW-Practice-Track/iOS-Photos-Framework/README.md

+## P01E02 Set Up Asset Picker's Table View Data Source

+In this episode, learn how to display the various image collection titles in the asset picker's table view.

+* PHFetchResult<PHAssetCollection>
+  * .count
+* PHAssetCollection
+  * .localizedTitle
+  * estimatedAssetCount

 ## P02E01 Create Collage Collection & Data Source

 Create a photo album for the collages (i.e. "Stitches") or fetch the album if it already exists, then set up a collection view to display that album's images.